UPDATED: May 18, 2020

 remains our top priority.

-All incoming/outgoing mail from Teamwork Media Lab will
+All incoming/outgoing mail from Teamwork Media Lab

-be completely handled by
+are being completely handled by

 robust hygiene measures, sanitization to insure